 The potential risks of leaving without serving your notice period will very much depend upon your individual circumstances.
 If you’re considering doing this, you should seek strategic and legal advice from Slater and Gordon Lawyers.

-Our employment solicitors are highly trained and have the knowledge, skills and experience to handle your case.
+Our are highly trained and have the knowledge, skills and experience to handle your case.
 If you’re facing legal action from your employer as a result of failing to work your notice period, we’ll work closely with you every step of the way, doing everything we can to help you achieve the outcome you’re aiming for.